projectcontour/contour-operator/design/service-apis.md

       port: 8080
 ```

+The operator will pass the Gateway namespace/name to Contour when creating an instance of Contour.
+After the operator
-After the operator instantiates a Contour instance, Contour will watch for xRoute resources such as the example
+instantiates a Contour instance, the Contour controller will watch for xRoute resources such as the example HTTPRoute
-HTTPRoute above and bind the route based on `gateways` field rules.
+above and bind the route based on rules of the `gateways` field.

 __Note:__ Contour is responsible for forwarding traffic based on routing rules defined in xRoute resources.

 The Gateway `addresses` field specifies one or more network addresses requested for this Gateway.
 The operator will use
 values from this field for the Envoy Service resource.
 The specific Service field used for the values will depend on the
 network publishing type specified in the associated Contour.
 For example, if the network publishing type is "Internal",
 the operator will create an Envoy Service of type "ClusterIP" and set `clusterIPs: 1.2.3.4`.
+The operator is responsible
+for surfacing the assigned address of the Envoy Service resource to `gateway.status.addresses[]`.

 If `addresses` is unspecified, an IP address will be automatically assigned through existing Kubernetes mechanisms.
 If
 the specified address is invalid or unavailable, the operator will indicate this in Gateway status.